PHACDataHub/data-mesh-ref-impl/paradire/doc/part-i.md

         </td>
     </tr>
 </table>

-**Vaccination Schedule **: The following set of diagrams show an inquiry for young children missing vaccination schedule.
-In this, the charts are able to show the data from multiple angles based on a set of vaccine schedule: who missed schedule of which vaccines; heat map can be shown at for a high level over view, but map with individual location (and missing doses) provide a more in-dept details.

 **Travel distance**: The following set of diagrams show two types of analysis on traveling distance to get vaccinated.